AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/2 - Intermediate/01-Server-Side-Framework/README.md

 ## ✍️ Final Thoughts

-Server side frameworks are the foundation of modern backend development.
+Backend frameworks are the foundation of modern backend development.
 Choosing the right one depends on the project’s needs, preferred language, team experience, and performance goals.
 Each framework listed here is proven in real-world systems and continues to evolve with the latest demands in technology.

 Here’s a quick recap: